The best OTA DVRs for cord cutters are the Fire TV Recast, and a couple different models by HDHomeRun and Tablo.

 You can find DVRs that record free over-the-air channels for as cheap as $35 on Amazon and elsewhere.
 But if you want to watch local stations such as NBC, ABC, CBS and FOX on a Roku, Apple TV, Amazon Fire TV, or smartphone, these picks are the best.

 The popularity of TV antennas isn’t going away anytime soon.
 People are realizing that the picture quality of over-the-air channels is better than what a cable TV subscription can deliver as long as you are in range of broadcast towers.
-So it’s a safe bet that more people will be looking for a quality OTA DVR in 2020.
+So it’s a safe bet that more people will be looking for a quality OTA DVR.

 So why am I not picking just one brand or model?